 Causes of Hypoglycemia

-Most cases of hypoglycemia occur in people with diabetes and are caused by insulin or other drugs (especially, sulfonylureas, see Drug Treatment of Diabetes Mellitus: Oral Antihyperglycemic Drugs Oral Antihyperglycemic Drugs Many people with diabetes require drugs to lower blood glucose levels, relieve symptoms, and prevent complications of diabetes.
-There are two types of diabetes mellitus Type 1, in which the... read more ) that they take to lower the levels of glucose in their blood.
+Most cases of hypoglycemia occur in people with diabetes and are caused by insulin or other medications (especially, sulfonylureas, see Medication Treatment of Diabetes Mellitus: Oral Antihyperglycemic Medications Oral Antihyperglycemic Medications Many people with diabetes require medication to lower blood glucose levels, relieve symptoms, and prevent complications of diabetes.
+There are two types of diabetes mellitus Type 1, in which... read more ) that they take to lower the levels of glucose in their blood.
 Hypoglycemia is more common when intense efforts are made to keep the glucose levels in the blood as close to normal as possible, or when people who take insulin do not check blood glucose levels frequently enough.
 People with diabetes who reduce food intake or who develop chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
 Major causes are diabetes and high blood pressure... read more are more likely to have hypoglycemia.
-Older people are more susceptible than younger people to hypoglycemia resulting from sulfonylurea drugs.
+Older people are more susceptible than younger people to hypoglycemia resulting from sulfonylurea medications.

 In otherwise healthy people, prolonged fasting (even up to several days) and prolonged strenuous exercise (even after a period of fasting) are unlikely to cause hypoglycemia.

 However, there are several diseases or conditions in which the body fails to maintain adequate levels of glucose in the blood after a period without food (fasting hypoglycemia).
 In people who drink heavily without eating, alcohol can block the formation of glucose in the liver.
-In people with advanced liver disease, such as viral hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is inflammation of the liver caused by infection with one of the five hepatitis viruses.
-In most people, the inflammation begins suddenly and lasts only a few weeks.
-Symptoms... read more , cirrhosis Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
+In people with advanced liver disease, such as viral hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is inflammation of the liver, generally meaning inflammation caused by infection with one of the five hepatitis viruses.
+In most people, the inflammation begins suddenly... read more , cirrhosis Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
 The scar... read more , or cancer, the liver may not be able to store and produce sufficient glucose.
 Infants and children who have an abnormality of the enzyme systems that control glucose use (such as a glycogen storage disease Glycogen Storage Diseases Glycogen storage diseases are carbohydrate metabolism disorders that occur when there is a defect in the enzymes that are involved in the metabolism of glycogen, often resulting in growth abnormalities... read more ) also may have fasting hypoglycemia.

 A rare cause of fasting hypoglycemia is an insulinoma Insulinoma An insulinoma is a rare type of tumor of the pancreas that secretes insulin, a hormone that lowers the levels of sugar (glucose) in the blood.
 These tumors arise from cells in the pancreas that... read more , which is an insulin-producing tumor in the pancreas.
-Disorders that lower hormone production by the pituitary and adrenal glands (most notably Addison disease Addison Disease In Addison disease, the adrenal glands are underactive, resulting in a deficiency of adrenal hormones.
-Addison disease may be caused by an autoimmune reaction, cancer, an infection, or some... read more ) can cause hypoglycemia.
+Disorders that lower hormone production by the pituitary and adrenal glands (most notably Addison disease Adrenal Insufficiency In adrenal insufficiency, the adrenal glands do not produce enough adrenal hormones.
+Adrenal insufficiency may be caused by a disorder of the adrenal glands, a disorder of the pituitary gland... read more ) can cause hypoglycemia.
 Other diseases, such as chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
 Major causes are diabetes and high blood pressure... read more , heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more , cancer, and sepsis Sepsis and Septic Shock Sepsis is a serious bodywide response to bacteremia or another infection plus malfunction or failure of an essential system in the body.
 Septic shock is life-threatening low blood pressure ... read more , may also cause hypoglycemia, especially in critically ill people.

 Reaction to eating